percwg/perc-wg/double/draft-ietf-perc-double.md

 that the original media is not reveled to the Media Distributor but at the same time allow the Media Distributor to repair media.
-When encrypting a packet that contains the Flex FEC data, which is already encrypted, it MUST be encrypted using a crypto context with a null E2E key.
+When encrypting a packet that contains the Flex FEC data, which is already encrypted, it MUST be encrypted as a repair packet.

 The algorithm recommend in [@I-D.ietf-rtcweb-fec] for repair of video is Flex FEC [@I-D.ietf-payload-flexible-fec-scheme].
 Note that for